GabrielGiurgica/Udacity-Data-Engineering-Capstone-Project/README.md

 ## Project Summary

-This project aims to create an ETL pipeline that takes data from 7 sources, processes them and uploads them to Amazon S3 to be analyzed later.
-The resulting data are used as a data source for a Data Warehouse whose purpose is to analyze the immigration phenomenon in the US.
+This project aims to create an ETL pipeline that takes data from 7 sources, processes them and uploads them to a data warehouse.
+The data warehouse facilitates the analysis of the US immigration phenomenon using Business Intelligence applications.
+With the help of the data stored in it, it is possible to identify:
+- if there is any correlation between the phenomenon of global warming and the origin of immigrants
+- if there is an increase/decrease in immigrants from certain states
+- which are the main states where immigrants go
+- what is the age distribution of immigrants
+- etc.

 This repository is the result of completing the [Data Engineering Nanodegree](https://www.udacity.com/course/data-engineer-nanodegree--nd027) on Udacity.
 So the code was tested in Project Workspace on Udacity.